 Additional infromation that will be handed out during orientation:

 *Parking will be available in the bookstore parking lot across from Williams Stadium

-Graduate Check-in is an optional event for new resident graduate students.
+Graduate Orientation is a mandatory event for new resident graduate students.

 International orientation will provide vital information about remaining in status, working before and after graduation, obtaining a Social Security number and Virginia driver’s license, income taxes, insurance, family members, and other subjects.
 This session is required for all students on F-1 status.